 So, the total amount the buyer gets is,

 1st Year: $50

 5th Year: $50 + $1000

 Hence, the profit made by the buyer of the bond is $250.

 Need for Bond Pricing

 However, bonds usually do not trade at par value in the open market.
-They either trade at a discount or at a premium depending on the interest rate environment prevailing in the market.
-Here arises the need to calculate the actual value of the bond (called as fair value or intrinsic value) to determine if it is a good buy or not with respect to the current interest rate offered in the market.
+They either trade at a discount or at a premium, depending on the interest rate environment prevailing in the market.
+Here arises the need to calculate the actual value of the bond (called fair value or intrinsic value) to determine if it is a good buy or not with respect to the current interest rate offered in the market.
 If the interest rates in the market are always constant, there is no question of valuing a bond.

-How to Find the Price a Bond?
+How to Find the Price of a Bond?